Luke-Olsen25/Widget/README.md

 **Learning Objectives:**
 1. Getting exposure to Github/Git
 2. Learning new software and languages
-3. Creating a workable project
+3. Creating a UI

 **Software:**
 1. Using C/C++ and .xml
-2. Learning Microsofts .NET SDK
+2. Learning Microsoft .NET SDK
-3. Visual Studio 2022 paired with Github
+3. Visual Studio 2022 paired with GitHub

 **Project End Goals:**
 1. Making a finished product